Skip to content

 Will content marketing get my agency cited by ChatGPT?

-It can, if the content is structured for extraction — clear questions, direct answers, tables, and consistent facts about your niche and service area.
+Yes, content marketing can earn ChatGPT citations if it is structured for extraction — clear questions, direct answers, tables, and consistent facts about your niche and service area.
 AI engines pull from pages that answer cleanly.
 We write for that and track mentions, the same approach in our guide on getting recommended by ChatGPT.

 See exactly where your agency is leaking leads.